List of endemic birds of the Andaman and Nicobar Islands: Andaman green pigeon (Treron chloropterus)

 The Andaman green pigeon was split in 2014 from the pompadour green pigeon complex.
 It is widely distributed over the two islands groups (it is found in 29 out of the 45 islands in the Andaman group), though it is more common in the Andaman group because of hunting in its Nicobar range.
 A 2020 study also recorded it on Coco Island.
 It is under pressure from human population growth.
-This species currently has a IUCN status of Near-threatened, with a estimated population size of nearly 10,000.
+This species currently has a IUCN status of Near-threatened, with an estimated population size of nearly 10,000.